Should I Refuse a Breathalyzer? Michigan DUI Lawyer Answers

 Once the police have pulled you over for committing a civil infraction (or for some behavior that lead the officer to believe that you have been drinking) the officer will attempt to gain evidence to use against you.

 The officer is looking for probable cause that you are driving under the influence.
 The officer will try to get you to admit you have been drinking.
-He will tell you that you smell like booze.
-He will ask you an incriminating question, “How much have you had to drink tonight?”
-He may order you out of the car to perform field sobriety tests and ultimately to take a preliminary breath test.
+The officer will tell you that you smell like booze.
+The officer will ask you incriminating questions such as, “How much have you had to drink tonight?”.
+Notice how the question is praised, it assumes you have been drinking.
+The officer may order you out of the car to perform field sobriety tests and ultimately to take a preliminary breath test.
 All of these tests are designed to lead to your arrest – not your release.
+The officer is deciding if they have enough evidence to arrest you for drinking and driving.

 Refusing a Breathalyzer